Ranked: America’s most beautiful city parks

 Gorgeous green spaces

-29. Discovery Park, Seattle, Washington
+30. Discovery Park, Seattle, Washington

-With 534 acres of wild meadows, forests and craggy cliffs, there’s plenty to discover in this aptly-named park.
+With 534 acres of wild meadows, forests, and craggy cliffs, there’s plenty to discover in this aptly-named park.
 Seattle’s Discovery Park, situated on Magnolia Bluff looking out across Puget Sound, offers visitors a good dose of windswept Pacific charm which feels a world away from the crowds of Pike Place Market.
-As well as containing 12 miles (19km) of walking trails, the space is home to historic gems including the 19th-century West Point Lighthouse (pictured) and the remains of former US army outpost Fort Lawton.
+As well as containing 12 miles of walking trails, the space is home to historic gems including the 19th-century West Point Lighthouse (pictured) and the remains of former US army outpost Fort Lawton.

 28. Encanto Park, Phoenix, Arizona

 Love this?
-Follow our Facebook page for more travel inspiration
+Follow us on Facebook for travel inspiration and more

-27. Norman B. Leventhal Park, Boston, Massachusetts
+27. Norman B Leventhal Park, Boston, Massachusetts

-This pocket-sized patch of greenery measures just 1.7 acres.
-Don’t be fooled by the small size, though, as it has an intriguing and multifaceted history.
-It's situated in Post Office Square in Boston’s modern-day financial district, and since the 18th century this square has served as a maritime district, an affluent residential area, a slum and a parking garage.
+It's situated in Post Office Square in Boston’s modern-day financial district, and since the 18th century this square has served as a maritime district, an affluent residential area, a slum, and a parking garage.
 In fact, it wasn’t until 1992 that the park was completed.
 Today, it’s home to more than 125 different types of plant, from spring blossoms to bright summer flowers.

-26. Governors Island, New York
+26. Governors Island, New York City, New York

-Snuggled between Lower Manhattan and Brooklyn, this 172-acre island is the perfect adult playground for hiking, cycling, picnicking and more.
-Governors Island was initially used as a fishing ground for indigenous Lenape people, before serving as a military base during the Revolutionary War (1775-1783) and then a Union outpost during the Civil War.
-Today, its well-preserved buildings offer a glimpse into this history.
-They include Fort Jay, which was occupied by the British during the American Revolution and rebuilt in 1809, the 19th-century Castle Williams, and Colonel's Row, a collection of former army officers' quarters.
+Snuggled between Lower Manhattan and Brooklyn, this 172-acre island is the perfect adult playground for hiking, cycling, picnicking, and more.
+Governors Island was initially used as a fishing ground for Indigenous Lenape people, before serving as a military base during the Revolutionary War (1775-1783) and a Union outpost during the Civil War.

 25. Fairmount Park, Philadelphia, Pennsylvania

-The 2,054-acre Fairmount Park is so enormous it’s almost a city within a city.
-As well as being home to plenty of trails, America’s oldest zoo and historic 18th-century houses, one of its prettiest attractions is the Shofuso Japanese House and Garden.
 The traditional-style Japanese house, overlooking the Schuylkill River, was built in Japan in 1953 and shipped to the US as a gift to celebrate the two countries’ post-war relationship.
 Today, it hosts Philadelphia’s Cherry Blossom Festival each spring, when Fairmount's grounds become enveloped in cotton-candy hues.

 24. Klyde Warren Park, Dallas, Texas